h3llb3nt/tty2rgbmatrix/README.md

 ![mister_logo](docs/images/mister_logo.jpeg "mister_logo")

-this project is adapted from https://github.com/venice1200/MiSTer_tty2oled project to show mister core information on a separate display. i had an RGB matrix panel from another project lying around and figured i'd see what i could do.
+this project is adapted from https://github.com/venice1200/MiSTer_tty2oled project to show mister core information on a separate display. i had an RGB matrix panel from another project lying around and figured i'd see what i could do. it has evolved from using the built in MCU flash storage to now using an external SDcard.

 # hardware
 what hardware you'll need: